Counseling Degrees and Programs in West Virginia

 Traditional Graduate Programs

 West Virginia University (WVU) offers on-campus and hybrid CACREP-accredited counseling degree programs.
 The Master of Science (MS) in Clinical Rehabilitation and Mental Health Counseling is a 63-credit program that teaches students about mental health illnesses, disabilities, and substance use disorders.
 This program may appeal to individuals who want to provide clinical counseling services to clients with complex challenges, such as dual diagnoses, chronic health conditions, or cognitive disorders.
-Courses in the program include Disability Across the Lifespan; Diagnosis and Treatment Planning; and Crisis Trauma Grief Counseling.
-The degree meets state educational requirements for the Licensed Professional Counselor (LPC), Alcohol and Drug Counselor (ADC), and Advanced Alcohol and Drug Counselor (AADC) credentials.
 The majority of this degree can be completed online, with two required on-campus residencies.
 The program takes two years of full-time study to complete, although part-time study is permitted.
 New students are admitted in the fall and spring terms.
 An on-campus Master of Arts (MA) in Counseling is also offered with specializations in Clinical Mental Health Counseling and School Counseling.
 The MA in Clinical Mental Health Counseling prepares students to work with adolescents and adults with issues related to mental health illnesses and substance abuse disorders.
-Graduates may find employment in community organizations, outpatient and treatment facilities, or in private practice.
 Students in the MA in School Counseling learn how to provide age-appropriate counseling and guidance services to students from PreK-12.
-The program will also teach students how to develop and implement guidance programs in schools that address academic performance, social and emotional development, and behavioral issues.
 Approximately 25 students are admitted into each track each year, with new students admitted in the fall, spring, and summer terms.
-Graduates of the Clinical Mental Health Counseling track will meet LPC academic requirements, while those in the School Counseling will be prepared to become school counselors in West Virginia.
-WVU also offers an on-campus 15-credit Minor in Addiction Studies that can be combined with any undergraduate major.
-Coursework from this program can be applied towards the ADC credential, although it does not fulfill all of the requirements.
-Students in this program will learn about a variety of substance abuse issues as well as related screening, assessment, and counseling techniques.
+Graduates of the Clinical Mental Health Counseling track will meet LPC academic requirements, while those in the School Counseling track will be prepared to become school counselors in West Virginia.
+WVU also offers a 60-credit Associate of Arts (AA) and a 120-credit Bachelor of Arts (BA) in Mental Health and Addiction Studies..
+An on-campus 15-credit Minor in Addiction Studies can also be combined with any undergraduate major.

 Online and Hybrid Programs

-Marshall University offers a 60-credit Master of Arts (MA) in Counseling with CACREP-accredited specializations in Clinical Mental Health and School Counseling, which can be completed online or in a hybrid format.
-Students in the online program complete asynchronous coursework as well as participate in synchronous virtual classes via webcam in the evening.
+Marshall University offers a 60-credit Master of Arts (MA) in Counseling with CACREP-accredited emphases in Clinical Mental Health and School Counseling, which can be completed in a hybrid format that is campus-based or distance education-based.
+Students in the distance education program option complete asynchronous coursework as well as participate in synchronous virtual classes via webcam in the evening.
 In the hybrid program, students complete online coursework and attend classes at the Huntington or South Charleston campuses.
 Even on-campus classes in the program may have a hybrid format, requiring only three to five on-campus meetings during the semester with the remaining coursework completed online.
 All students must complete 100 hours of on-site supervised practicum with at least 40 direct service hours and 600 hours of supervised clinical internship with at least 300 hours of direct service delivery.
 New students are admitted on a rolling basis for the fall, spring, and summer terms.
 Graduates in the MA in Clinical Mental Health program will meet state coursework requirements to become Licensed Professional Counselors (LPCs) and graduates in the School Counseling track will meet state requirements to become school counselors.
 The school also offers pathways to dual licensure.
 Students in the Clinical Mental Health Counseling track must complete up to six additional courses to qualify for school counseling licensure, while those in the School Counseling track must complete an additional supervised clinical mental health internship to qualify for mental health counseling licensure.
+Marshall also offers a Graduate Certificate of Advanced Studies in Violence, Loss, and Trauma Counseling as well as a 15-credit interdisciplinary minor in Addiction Studies.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/